 Ankle support: consider your personal preferences when it comes to shaft height—think about both stability and comfort.
 Some trips require high boots no matter what, but it's recommended to bring two pairs if possible: one pair of sturdy boots for summit pushes and more technical terrain, and another lighter pair for approach hikes and trekking on good trails.

-Soft running shoes with flat soles don’t work well—both boots and any lower-cut trekking shoes should at least have a semi-stiff, solid, aggressively treaded sole.
-In other words, they should be stable, offer good grip on varied terrain (often rocky, loose, muddy, or even snowy), and be solid enough that you don’t feel discomfort from the ground through the sole.
+Soft running shoes with flat soles aren’t suitable for these conditions.
+Whether you choose boots or low-cut trekking shoes, they should have at least a semi-stiff, sturdy sole with aggressive tread.
+In short, your footwear should be stable, provide good grip on varied terrain (such as rocky, loose, muddy, or even snowy ground), and be solid enough to prevent discomfort from uneven surfaces.

 When it comes to sizing, it depends on how cold the trip will be and how thick or how many socks you'll need—make sure there's room for at least one good pair of wool socks.
 Also, since going up means you eventually have to come back down, if your boots are too short you may hurt your toes on the descent—test this properly before you leave!
 In general, the shoe should have a snug and secure fit to prevent your foot from sliding forward or sideways inside the shoe.
 Properly lacing your shoes is also essential.